-In Williams v.
+This brings us to Williams v.
 Commissioner, T.C.
 Memo.
-2009-159, the U.S. Tax Court concluded that the IRS did not abuse its discretion by failing to hold open a collection due process or CDP hearing request pending the assessment of tax in and consolidation of other tax years with the current CDP hearing request.
+2009-159.
+In Williams, the taxpayer asked the IRS Appeals Office to hold open a collection due process or CDP hearing request pending the assessment of tax in and consolidation of other tax years with the current CDP hearing request.

 Facts & Procedural History